Demolition is very precise work - and not every plant hire or construction company is willing to take on a demolition job.

 Deciding what explosives to use - There is also a body of work around deciding what explosives to use (which is a decision that is based on the building, type of frame, materials used in building and a general appraisal of the size and requirements of the blast needed to bring the building down).

-3D Modelling - many professional blast contractors working on a major structure in a densely populated area will go to the lengths of 3D modeling the blast to fully prepare for all potential outcomes.
+3D Modelling - many professional blast contractors working on a major structure in a densely populated area will go to the lengths of 3D modelling the blast to fully prepare for all potential outcomes.

 Fall Control - Fall control and direction of the fall is the focus on the demolition management plan - because there could be less desirable directions/ways to fell the building, given what surrounds it and the possible dust control issues